cdap-guides/cdap-workflow-guide/README.rst

   $ mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin

 If you haven't already started a standalone CDAP installation, start it with the command::

-  $ cdap.sh start
+  $ cdap sdk start

 We can then deploy the application to the standalone CDAP installation::

-  $ cdap-cli.sh load artifact target/cdap-workflow-guide-<version>.jar
+  $ cdap cli load artifact target/cdap-workflow-guide-<version>.jar
-  $ cdap-cli.sh create app PurchaseWorkflowApp cdap-workflow-guide <version> user
+  $ cdap cli create app PurchaseWorkflowApp cdap-workflow-guide <version> user

 Next, we will send some sample purchase events into the stream for processing::

-  $ cdap-cli.sh send stream purchaseEvents '"bob bought 3 apples for $30"'
+  $ cdap cli send stream purchaseEvents '"bob bought 3 apples for $30"'
-  $ cdap-cli.sh send stream purchaseEvents '"joe bought 1 apple for $100"'
+  $ cdap cli send stream purchaseEvents '"joe bought 1 apple for $100"'
-  $ cdap-cli.sh send stream purchaseEvents '"joe bought 10 pineapples for $20"'
+  $ cdap cli send stream purchaseEvents '"joe bought 10 pineapples for $20"'
-  $ cdap-cli.sh send stream purchaseEvents '"cat bought 3 bottles for $12"'
+  $ cdap cli send stream purchaseEvents '"cat bought 3 bottles for $12"'
-  $ cdap-cli.sh send stream purchaseEvents '"cat bought 2 pops for $14"'
+  $ cdap cli send stream purchaseEvents '"cat bought 2 pops for $14"'

 We can now start the Workflow to process the events that were ingested::

-  $ cdap-cli.sh start workflow PurchaseWorkflowApp.PurchaseWorkflow
+  $ cdap cli start workflow PurchaseWorkflowApp.PurchaseWorkflow

 The Workflow will take a couple of minutes to execute.

 We can then start the ``PurchaseResultService`` and query the processed results::

-  $ cdap-cli.sh start service PurchaseWorkflowApp.PurchaseResultService
+  $ cdap cli start service PurchaseWorkflowApp.PurchaseResultService

 - Retrieve the purchase records for customer ``joe``::